 Legislation and social policies in the 20th century favoured this traditional type of family arrangement.

 The 2001 census showed that 38% of fathers and 7.9% of mothers aged 25–34 with a child under five were in paid work for 50 or more hours per week.
 Studies have shown, unsurprisingly, that people who worked the longest hours were less able to do other activities like spend time with their families.
 When they did have family time a sense of pressure and work-related stress led to parents easily losing their tempers, shouting at their children and using more physical discipline.

 For most families in the later 20th century one income was not enough to live on and parenting roles changed as a result.
 Many women were no longer prepared to stay at home, and wanted careers of their own.
 Mothers and fathers were often both in paid work and young children were placed in early childhood centres.
-In 1986, for couples with a child under five, 59% of mothers and 0.9% of fathers were at home full time and not in paid work.
-By 2001 it had changed to 38% of mothers and 3.4% of fathers.
+In 1986, for couples with a child under five, 59% of mothers and 0.9% of fathers were at home full-time and not in paid work.
+By 2001 this had changed to 38% of mothers and 3.4% of fathers.

 While many mothers withdraw from paid work for a while when their babies are born, only a minority of fathers take on the work of caring for their children on a full-time basis.
-Nineteen percent of women who were not in paid work listed looking after children as their main activity in the 2017 Household Labour Force survey, only 3% of men were in this category.
+Nineteen per cent of women who were not in paid work listed looking after children as their main activity in the 2017 Household Labour Force survey; only 3% of men were in this category.
 Only 1% of those who take paid parental leave are fathers.

 Cohabitation became a common living arrangement for New Zealand parents.
 In 2017 nearly half of all women were not married when their first baby was born, although most lived in long-term relationships.